srImathE satakOpAya nama:

 - nI – Where did your composure go?
 [Sea is very composed without tides inside and with tides at the shore].

-- nenjurugi EnguthiyAl – When there is no sleep, obviously the heart will melt.
+- nenjurugi EngudhiyAl – When there is no sleep, obviously the heart will melt.

-- thI muRRath thennilangai UttinAn – Alternatively, Earlier, due to fear for rAvaNa, agni (fire-god) will not function properly; but now with srI rAma‘s arrival/strength, he fiercely acted upon lankA and burnt it down as said in periya thirumozhi 10.9.1 “oLLeri maNdi uNNa” (shining fire pervades and consumes). nampiLLai quotes “senthIyuNdu thEkkittathE” a phrase that resembles kamba rAmAyaNam, sundhara kANdam, eriyUttup padalam 46th pAsuram – which highlights his deep knowledge of thamizh literature.
+- thI muRRath thennilangai UttinAn – Alternatively, Earlier, due to fear for rAvaNa, agni (fire-god) did not function properly; but now with srI rAma‘s arrival/strength, he fiercely acted upon lankA and burnt it down as said in periya thirumozhi 10.9.1 “oLLeri maNdi uNNa” (shining fire pervades and consumes). nampiLLai quotes “sendhIyuNdu thEkkittadhE” a phrase that resembles kamba rAmAyaNam, sundhara kANdam, eriyUttup padalam 46th pAsuram – which highlights his deep knowledge of thamizh literature.

 - vAzhi – you live long after this suffering is removed.

-- kanai kadalE – instead of calling out, you are stammering in sorrow!
+- kanai kadalE – instead of calling out, you are stuttering in sorrow!
 It is also explained as “sea which makes loud noise”.

 In the next article we will enjoy the next pAsuram.